 Advanced Life Science: Plants and Soils provides students with opportunities to participate in a variety of activities which includes laboratory work.
 Students study concepts, principles and theories associated with plants and soils.
 Students recognize how plants are classified, grown, function and reproduce.
 Students explore plant genetics and the use of plants by humans.
 Counts as a science course.
-Offered years in which the graduation year is an even year

-Agribusiness Management / AGRI 102
+5002 Agribusiness Management / AGRI 102